 This look is best for those who want to add a plumper quality to their skin.
 The application requires you to swirl two shades together and buff them into the apples of your cheeks.

 Smile when applying, so you get the perfect placement.
 This technique will enhance the fullest parts of your face, and add youthful dimension.

 I used a buffing motion to apply the Barbie-pink Lush & Libido into my cheeks, which did actually make my face look visibly plumped.
 Aside from my lips, I'd never had the desire to plump a facial feature before, but in this case, I loved it.
 Full pink cheeks radiate youth and vivacity, and I've worn this look many times since.

 For this dramatic draping technique, take whichever color you’d like and buff it above the brow into the temples, down the center of the nose, below the cheekbones, and down the side of the neck starting near the ear.
 The blush should stay the focal point of the makeup, so keep the rest of the look au naturel.
 This full-powered glow will turn you into a verified ’70s diva.

 I can’t lie; as someone who rarely does dramatic makeup, this much blush seemed slightly overwhelming.
 I mean, blush on my nose?
 I purposely waited to try this one on my day off, just in case I looked like a 5-year-old left unattended with her mom’s makeup bag.
 (Let’s just say I had cleansing makeup wipes at the ready.)

 But the final verdict surprised me.
-The harsh, highly editorial look I imagined actually appeared subtle and warm IRL.
+The harsh, highly editorial look I imagined actually appeared subtle and warm once executed.
 Turns out I didn’t need the makeup wipes after all.
-I felt like I had finally reach the pinnacle of ’70s-inspired makeup.
-Pair this look with textured, lived-in hair and you may find yourself breaking out the bell-bottoms.
+I felt like I had finally reached the pinnacle of ’70s-inspired makeup; pair this look with textured, lived-in hair and you may find yourself breaking out the bell-bottoms.